-Is your current study method reading a textbook over and over again hoping something will stick?
+Is your current study method reading a textbook repeatedly, hoping something will stick?
 If so, do you find yourself stressed out because you can’t memorize such a vast quantity of information in such a short time?

 As a grad student, it’s imperative to develop effective time management and study techniques that help you retain the most information.
 In grad school, cramming the night before doesn’t cut it anymore.
-Go into the new year with a new strategy and try one of the study techniques below.
+Go into the new year with a new strategy and try some of these effective study tips below.

 Set the Stage

-- Switch up your study environment: Studies show that switching up your study environment can increase recall performance.
+- Switch up your study environment: This might not seem like a promising study strategy, but studies show that switching up your study environment can increase recall performance.
 Instead of studying at home every day, try checking out a new coffee spot each week or heading to your local library.
 A change in scenery can improve both your memory and concentration levels.

 - Listen to calming music: You can listen to any music you like, but many agree that classical, instrumental, and lo-fi beats make good background music for studying and can actually help you pay attention to the task at hand.
 Songs with lyrics can be distracting.